dclause/hermes-studio/docs/getting-started.md

 Once downloaded and uncompressed, you should get an executable named _hermes-studio_ as well as a folder called _website_.
 Overall the project structure is the following:
 - `hermes-studio[.exe]`: A CLI (command-line) executable compatible with your _backend_ machine.
-- `configs`: a folder where default configuration can be edited.
-Learn more in the [Advanced Configuration](/advanced/configuration) page.
 - `website`: a folder containing the web-client (DO NOT EDIT OR MODIFY).
 - `database` (auto-created): a folder containing the JSON data of everything your will configure using the web interface.
 It will be auto-created when you will use the application for the first time.
 - `logs` (auto-created): a folder containing all logs - provided you enabled those.
+- `config.json` (optional): a manually created file where your can set advanced default configurations.
+Learn more in the [Advanced Configuration](/advanced/configuration) page.

 ## Up and Running